Harvard station: Current station

-Southbound buses on routes 66 and 86, and terminating buses on route 77, also serve a stop on Eliot Street at Bennett Street.

 Public artwork

 As a part of the Red Line Northwest Extension, Harvard was included as one of the stations involved in the pioneering Arts on the Line program.
 Arts on the Line was devised to bring art into the MBTA's subway stations in the late 1970s and early 1980s.
 It was the first program of its kind in the United States and became the model for similar arrangements to fund public art across the country.

 Four of the original twenty artworks were located at Harvard station.
 The first two are located within the station interior, while the remaining two were located outdoors: